 Camille Hoffman (Art) holds a BFA in Community Arts and Painting from California College of the Arts and an MFA in Painting and Printmaking from Yale School of Art.
 Since 2006 she has worked as an educator, mentor, and program manager for the California College of the Arts Center for Art & Public Life, 826 National, Coalition for Hispanic Family Services, National Endowment for the Arts, and the Jerome Project.
 She was recently Yale’s Department of New Haven and State Affairs Artist in Residence at Cooperative Arts & Humanities High School in New Haven.
 Ms. Hoffman has received the Carol Schlosberg Memorial Prize from Yale University, an NEA scholarship, and a Benjamin A. Gilman International Scholarship.
 Her work has been shown throughout the U.S. and Europe.

-Aaron Butler (Music) is a specialist in Dalcroze Eurhythmics and is on the faculty of the Lucy Moses School and LIC Academy of Music.
+Aaron Butler (Music) is a specialist in Dalcroze Eurhythmics.
 He is musical director for Mind the Art Entertainment and a founding member of Sound Narcissist.
 Mr. Butler graduated from Amherst College and holds a master's in piano from the Longy School of Music.
 As a musician and accompanist, he is comfortable in a variety of musical styles—from baroque through contemporary classical, opera, Broadway, and improvisation.

 Mary Lauren (Drama) holds a BFA in theater, with a musical theater concentration.
 A professional actor, singer, dancer, and director/choreographer, she has directed and choreographed more than 30 shows, worked all over New York, including off-Broadway, and regionally in California and New Mexico, and is a member of the illustrious Workshop Theatre Company.
 She has taught children ages 2- 18 for 14 years, including as part of Long Island City's Secret Theatre, through whom Mary is aligned with Queens Paideia.
 Through song, dance, and storytelling, her students have a joyful time and learn and practice important social skills.